 Figuring out how to get fit at home doesn’t have to be expensive or hard.
 I created an affordable home workout called Restore The Core, and it’s perfect for anyone who wants to seriously strengthen their core.

 This program can be done in about 20 minutes per day and will gear you up for a more rigorous workout routine.
 If you’re interested in yoga, here’s an intro to yoga for stay at home moms.

 4. Start with some cheap home gym basics.

-I would recommend some dumbbells and a yoga mat at the very least.
-You can do so much with just these two things, and you’ll often find them at Goodwill or other resale shops!
-If you’re looking for other cheap things to add to your home gym, here’s a post I wrote about home gym essentials.
+If you’re looking for other cheap things to add to your home gym, here’s a post I wrote about the only home gym essentials you really need.

 5. Try some workouts from Pinterest.

 Pinterest is full of fun workouts to try.
 There are lots of random ones you can Pin to a board and save for later.
 I created this bodyweight booty killer and it’s doing really well on Pinterest.

 However, not every workout you’ll find there is from a trainer who knows what they’re doing, so be careful!